amyrlam/iris/README.md

 * Changing an already existing custom property/variable name.
 * Changing an existing custom property/variable value that isn't part of a bug fix (see below).
 * Changing the path of an already existing file.
-* Removing an included file from `index.css`
+* Removing a 'Collection' from the `iris/index.css` file

 ### A feature/functionality addition (backwards compatible)

 * Adding a new custom property/variable
-* Adding a new file and including it in the `index.css` file (unless you use the new features in the file, it will not add to the compiled weight of your CSS output, see above)
+* Adding a 'Collection' and optionally including it in the `iris/index.css` file (unless you use the new features in the file, it will not add to the compiled weight of your CSS output, see above)

 ### Bugfixes (backwards compatible)